ASPS 2023

 8 Plant development Christine Beveridge, Nouman Sohail Christine Beveridge, UQ

-9 Stress sensing and signalling Sergey Shabala, Frances Sussmilch Ashwani Pareek, Jawaharlal Nehru University; Sabine Carpin, University of Orléans, Joerg Kudla University of Munster.
+9 Stress sensing and signalling Sergey Shabala, Frances Sussmilch Ashwani Pareek, Jawaharlal Nehru University; Sabine Carpin, University of Orléans

 10 Earth and beyond: Plants in extreme environments (open to the public session) Brett Williams, Jenny Mortimer Gioia Massa, NASA